bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 communicates with a broadcaster-provided web service to record the time and station being listened to.

-The protocol defines how a client obtains authorization to store data on the server and how it can become paired with a user account so that data can be accessed via the web.
+The protocol defines how the Cross Platform Authentication (CPA) protocol is implemented within this protocol, to allow the client to obtain authorization to store data on the server and how it can become paired with a user account so that data can be accessed via the web.

 The protocol also defines the format and content of the requests and